Enrollment Policy, Procedures and Timeline

 VRA requires completion of an application to the school.
 The child must meet eligibility criteria based on scores from developmental assessment.
 If the child is younger than 3-years-old, they must be enrolled in the Early Steps program under an Individual Family Support Plan.
 If they are older than 3-years-old, they must have had or be scheduled to have a developmental assessment completed.
 This can be done through the Child Find program or we can do it onsite at VRA.
 If a child already has an active Individualized Educational Plan (IEP) they can be considered for enrollment.

-For more information, please contact VRA’s Coordinator of Admissions and Development, Daniel Bunch at 863-679-3338, Extension #104 or at email@example.com
+For more information, please contact VRA’s Admissions Department by phone at 863-679-3338, Extension 104 or by email at email@example.com.

 How can my child receive therapy?

-Your child’s physician should write a prescription for Physical, Occupational, Speech-Language, and Behavioral evaluations and treatment.
+Your child’s physician should write a prescription for Physical, Occupational, Speech-Language, and evaluations and treatment.
 If the child qualifies for these services, they will receive them during the school day.
 Educational services will be provided in a group setting; whereas medical services will be provided individually.
 Medical services will be billed to your child’s insurance.
+Victory Ridge Academy currently accepts Children’s Medical Services (CMS), straight Medicaid, and Tricare insurances.
+Other insurances accepted with Medicaid as a secondary coverage.

 How much does it cost?